advancedresearch/advancedresearch.github.io/blog/2017-06-16-does-nature-have-intelligence-and-can-we-harvest-it.md

 the number of observers grows exponentially over time and the observer is selected randomly, e.g. eternally inflating universe plus quantum physics
 - Time symmetry means the observer is picked randomly from observers with similar history, e.g. conditional probabilities

-In a such universe, by using some very few ingredients...
+In a such universe, by using very few ingredients...

 - a system that can take on various states
 - randomness